dominikberse/homeassistant-bluetooth-mesh/README.md

 kill <PID>
 ```

-Since I placed the configuration files in `/config`, so you need to add `--basedir /config` to every command.
+I placed the configuration files in `/config`, so you need to add `--basedir /config` to every command.
 So for example the scan command would look like this:

 ```
 python3 gateway.py --basedir /config scan